-Pocket doctor helps detect skin cancersApril 18th, 2013 in Cancer /
+Pocket doctor helps detect skin cancersApril 18, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—A clever optical device that turns the ordinary iPhone into a personal skin scanner is set to turn cancer detection on its head.